bsc-pm/nanos6/README.md

 $ export PKG_CONFIG_PATH=$HOME/installations-mn4/elfutils-0.169/lib/pkgconfig:/apps/HWLOC/2.0.0/INTEL/lib/pkgconfig:$PKG_CONFIG_PATH
 ```

-To enable CUDA. `--with-cuda` flag is needed.
+To enable CUDA the `--with-cuda` flag is needed.
-The location of CUDA can be retrieved automatically, if it is in standard system locations (/usr/lib, /usr/include etc.),
+The location of CUDA can be retrieved automatically, if it is in standard system locations (`/usr/lib`, `/usr/include`, etc), or through pkg-config.
-or through pkg-config.
 Alternatively, for non-standard installation paths, it can be specified using the optional `=prefix` of the parameter.

-The location of PGI compilers can be retrieved from the PATH variable, if it is not specified through the `--with-pgi` parameter.
+The location of PGI compilers can be retrieved from the `$PATH` variable, if it is not specified through the `--with-pgi` parameter.

 After Nanos6 has been installed, it can be used by compiling your C, C++ and Fortran codes with Mercurium using the `--ompss-2` flag.
 Example: